Giulia1240/Giulia1240/README.md

  ### "The most important thing for a man is to realize how he should make use of his own knowledge".
 Platão

 Hello Folks!
-I work as an information security analyst, but I am now a starting programmer and enrolled in the System Development Analysis course.
+I work as an information security analyst, but I am now a beginner programmer and enrolled in the System Development Analysis course.

 ## Soft Skills
 Team work :heavy_check_mark: <br>